pauldmccarthy/fsleyes/userdoc/overlays.rst

 .. [*] Diffusion SH overlays may not be available if you are using FSLeyes
-       over a SSH/X11 connection, in a VNC session, on an older computer, or at a reduced performance setting.
+       over a SSH/X11 connection, in a VNC session, on an older computer.

 .. sidebar:: Fibre Orientation Distributions (FODs)